rvasqz86/Example-KafkaConfluentStreamBridge/README.md

 # ApiKafka Project Documentation

 ## Project Overview
+Demo for using Spring, Kafka, Avro, and Confluent Schema Registry with flexible transformation layers.

 ApiKafka is a Java-based application that demonstrates integration between Spring Boot, Apache Kafka, and Avro schemas.
 The project showcases how to implement message publishing, consumption, and transformation in a microservices architecture.

+The multimodule is to demonstrate a pattern so that other transformation layers can be added independently of the api.

+Team A: has a requirement to be notified when purchases are made so customers as they define it can e updated.
+So they can build a library.
+CustomerTransform is the example.
+The main dev team provides the common module defining what is available via repositories. team a will build with the interfaces and can define the own middleware.
+Then publish.

+Dev team will import it in their project.
+Register the bean, add their topic to the configuration, and that is it.
+ -  if they want more events to be publish they can add the @PublishOnReturn annotation to the method adding the functionality without adding more boilerplate or code.

 ## Technical Stack